ibm-cloud-docs/BlockStorage/replication.md

 ## How do I see my replication history?

-Replication history is viewed in the **Audit Log** on the **Account** tab under **Manage**.
-Both the primary and replica volumes display identical replication history, which includes:
+Replication history can be viewed in the **Audit Log** on the **Account** tab under **Manage**.
+Both the primary and replica volumes display identical replication history.
+The history includes:

 - Type for replication (failover or failback)
-- When it was initiated
+- When it was started
-- Snapshot used for the replication
+- Snapshot that was used for the replication
 - Size of the replication
 - When it completed